Online master's in health informatics and information management

 As explained by the American Medical Informatics Association (AMIA), “health informatics applies principles of computer and information science to the advancement of life sciences research, health professions education, public health, and patient care.
 This multidisciplinary and integrative field focuses on health information technologies (HIT), and involves the computer, cognitive, and social sciences.”

-A master’s degree in health informatics and information management will help you gain the necessary skills to take on a variety of responsibilities, from developing statistical models to ensuring the accuracy of diagnostic coding.
+An online master's in health informatics can help you gain the necessary skills to take on a variety of responsibilities, from developing statistical models to ensuring the accuracy of diagnostic coding.